!Gaunu-tsaxau, the /Kaggen, and the baboons. A San Bushman tale interpreted by a Jungian psychoanalyst

 I show elsewhere on this website that there are paleolithic figurines which show strong evidence of individuation.

 From cave in Hohlenstein, southern Germany.
 40,000 BC.
 33 cm; time to carve: at least 400 hours.
 Ulmer Museum, Germany.

 Photo: Thomas Stephan, Copyright Ulmer Museum

-As I explain in an ebook on individuation and visual art the dynamic form of this figurine (as opposed to what it depicts) provides a visual model of individuation.
-The figurine depicts a chimera – two bodies in one – which also refers to individuation because it shows the realization of an archetypal, in this case lion-like, dimension of the personality.
+As I explain in an ebook on individuation and visual art the plastic form of this figurine (as opposed to what it depicts) provides a visual model of individuation.
+The figurine depicts a chimera – lion and human in one – which also refers to individuation because it shows the realization of an archetypal, lion-like, dimension of the personality.

 The sphinx, also a lion-human chimera, signified Kingship in ancient Egypt.
 (The marked parallels between bushman and Egyptian stories come later).
-The King/Pharaoh was himself both man and god and thus, in psychological terms, symbolized individuation.
-The historian Lewis Mumford argued that individual consciousness began in western history with the Pharaohs.
+The King himself was both man and god and thus himself a symbol of individuation.
+The historian Lewis Mumford argued that individual consciousness began in western history with the Pharaohs (Kings).

 Great Sphinx of Tanis.

 Granite.
 Tanis, Old Kingdom, c.
 2600 BC.
 Louvre, Paris.

 Copyright: 2003, Musee du Louvre, Erich Lessing.

 The sphinx was linked to the goddess Sekhmet who was a lioness.
 Lions and lionesses are top predators.
 Sekhmet protected pharaohs and led them in war.
 She was known as ‘Before whom evil trembles,’ and ‘She who mauls.’